parasxparkash/quantfolio/README.md

-# TestFol.io - Portfolio Tracker
+# QUANTFOLIO - Portfolio Tracker

 A real-time portfolio tracking application with live stock data from Yahoo Finance.